There is plenty to keep you and your family entertained throughout the sailing on King Seaways.

 The Pirates Club is run by a professional children's entertainer on selected sailings during the school holidays.
 Fun activities on offer include treasure hunts, drawing competitions, and games.

-Fruit Machines and Amusement Games
+Slot Machines and Amusement Games

-Deck 9 is host to fruit slot machines.
+Deck 9 is host to slot machines.
 There is also a small amusement games room where you will find an air hockey table and some video games.

 Located on Deck 1 is the two-screen cinema that can accommodate up to 102 passengers.
 Tickets prices are reasonable, and the film selection is current.
 I found that movies started very early in the sailing, so if you want to take the kids to see a movie at sea, you need to book this as soon as you get onboard.